sts10/medic/readme.markdown

 A Rust CLI that provides a variety of ways to check the "health" of a given KeePass database, including checking passwords against the Have I Been Pwned password list.

-**WARNING**: I wrote this program mostly for personal use and to learn Rust.
+**WARNING**: I wrote this program mostly for personal use and to learn Rust, and as of 2023 I don't maintain it actively.
 Use on real passwords at your own risk!

 Read [a blog post about this project](https://sts10.github.io/2019/02/01/medic.html).